open-resources/physics_bank/content/public/006.Force/Friction/Frictional Force between tires and road/Frictional Force between tires and road.md

 substitutions:
   params:
     vars:
-      vehicle: ice skates
       title: Frictional Force between Tires and the Road
 ---
 # {{ params.vars.title }}

 ## Question Text

-A {{ params.vars.vehicle }} of mass $m$ is driving around a horizontal circular track of radius $R$ at constant speed $v$.
+A racecar of mass $m$ is driving around a horizontal circular track of radius $R$ at constant speed $v$.
-The frictional force between the tires of the {{ params.vars.vehicle }} and the road is at its maximum value.
+The frictional force between the tires of the racecar and the road is at its maximum value.

 Write the expression to find the value of the coefficient of friction between the tires and the road in terms of the mass $m$, velocity $v$, radius $R$, and the acceleration of free-fall $g$.